-Inspections of sites are likely to be conducted by WorkSafe and the Victorian Building Authority.
+Inspections of sites are likely to be conducted by Department of Justice and Community Services, WorkSafe and the Victorian Building Authority Authorised Officers.
 Everyone should ensure all measures are in place to ensure compliance.
 Employers and Health and Safety Representatives are encouraged to work together to assist in this important objective.